While Hollywood Blockbusters Attract Attention at TIFF, the “Not-Busters” Could Prove the Festival’s Hidden Gems

 Let’s make a pact.
 No need to shake on it.
 We’ll just know.

-Every September the Toronto International Film Festival (TIFF) rolls into town, with after-party antics from the B-side of the A-List-only section, stargazers jostling for red carpet selfies and glittery galas for features already enjoying massive media attention.
+Today, just as it does every September, the Toronto International Film Festival (TIFF) opens, leading to after-party antics from the A-list crowd, stargazers jostling for red-carpet selfies and glittery galas for features already enjoying massive media attention.

-All three of these films blew me away and all three received little or no fanfare upon their release in local cinemas after the festival — if they even were released locally.
-That’s the thing about not-busters — if you skip them to see the Hollywood fare that’s going to be in wide release in a few months anyway (in the case of The Magnificent Seven, it’s literally in theatres five days after TIFF wraps for the year), you may never get a chance to see them.
+That’s the thing about not-busters — if you skip them to see the Hollywood fare that will be in wide release in a few months anyway, you may never get a chance to see them.

-So lets move ahead with our pact.
-And all you stargazers out there — you’re welcome to join us too.
-After all, without not-busters to jump start their careers, most celebs would wind up on the B-side of the after-party with the rest of us.
+So let’s move ahead with our pact.
+And hey — for all the stargazers who come to TIFF for the celeb sightings, you’re welcome to join us too.
+After all, without not-busters to jumpstart their careers, many Hollywood stars would wind up on the B-side of the A-list after party with the rest of us.